clrp-code/egs_brachy/egs_brachy/_docs/egs_brachy.md

 interaction scoring will be output to `{input_file}_{phantom_name}.edep.3ddose` as well.

+The 3ddose file format is described in section 6.2 of the [egs\_brachy manual](https://clrp-code.github.io/egs_brachy/pdf/egs_brachy_user_manual.pdf).
+By default, the doses are reported in units of Gray per history (Gy/hist).
+If a dose scaling factor is provided within the egsinp file to convert the results to absolute dose as per section 7.4.2 of the egs\_brachy manual, then the units of the doses will simply be Gy.

-If `score scatter dose` is enabled, egs_brachy will score primary, single scattered and multiple scattered dose (normalized to total radiant energy) and output them to 3ddose files with the format `{input_file}_{phantom_name}.{pr,ss,ms,to}.3ddose`
+If `score scatter dose` is enabled, egs\_brachy will score primary, single scattered and multiple scattered dose (normalized to total radiant energy) and output them to 3ddose files with the format `{input_file}_{phantom_name}.{pr,ss,ms,to}.3ddose` The units of the doses are Gray per radiant energy (Gy/R) or simply inverse grams (g^-1).

 Note that for voxels with volume corrections, the uncertainty in the 3ddose file represents the total uncertainty of the calculation which is the error on